LaunchCodeEducation/java-web-development/src/chapters/orm/studio.rst

    This class name seems a little odd at first, but it makes sense after a brief explanation.

-   It is a commonly-used convention in Java to prefix the name of an abstract class with ``Abstract``, to make it obvious to other developers that they can't create instances of the class.
+   It is a commonly used convention in Java to prefix the name of an abstract class with ``Abstract``, to make it obvious to other developers that they can't create instances of the class.

    Additionally, *every* entity class that we create will extend ``AbstractEntity``.
 (Recall that an entity is a class/object that can be stored in a database.)